 The vast majority of houses in America’s historic neighborhoods can be categorized as Folk style.

-The architects took a classic farmhouse and added Victorian elements from other styles to make it fit with the time period.
+The architects took a classic farmhouse and added Victorian elements from other house styles to make it fit with the time period.

-You’ll usually find the large windows, borrowed from the Gothic Revival.
+You’ll find the large windows, borrowed from the Gothic Revival.
 Maybe you’ll get some fancy woodwork, inspired by an Eastlake.

-Victorian Cape Cod
+Modern Cape Cod

 Other Victorian styles include shingle homes.
 They were built in coastal areas and served as weekend escapes.
 Covered in shingles, these dwellings made an austere appearance but they were more informal than your average neighborhood Victorian.